 - The School of Public Health has a storage container and often use the fenced in area in the back for research.

-Researchers at SEAS collect data from a privately owned weather station.
+- Researchers in SNRE collect data from a privately owned weather station.

 Newcomb Tract includes a large variety of habits within a relatively small area, including shoreline along the Huron River and Bass lake (approximately 5,000 linear feet), a small 3-acre lake surrounded by forested property, about 50 acres of hardwood forest with different management history, 51 acres of old fields, and 10 acres of open areas surrounding the farmhouse.